rafaelktakahashi/flutter_reference/README.md

 Description: Using widget constrains to write responsive cards.

-Widget-only demos are rare in this project, but this is one of them.
+Widget-only demos are rare in this project because we focus on demonstrating a Flutter architecture, but this really is just a few widgets without blocs or services.
 It shows a card component (`demo_card.dart`) that displays a title and a few different types of text inside.
-The card uses constraints to always use space in the most efficient way, and is also resilient to extremely large font sizes (you can change font sizes in the card's file or in the phone's OS, the widget should not break either way).
+The card uses constraints to always use space in the most efficient way, and is also resilient to extremely large font sizes (you can change font sizes in the card's file or in the phone's OS, and the widget should not break either way).

 ### Random Page